sebjvidal/Popflash/README.md

 ## Featured
 Discover new grenade line-ups with the Featured tab.
-- [x] Firebase Function to update Featured daily
 - [x] Featured grenade line-up video
-- [ ] "More Like This" horizontal SrollView
 - [x] "More From [map]" NavigationLink
 - [x] "Top 5 on [map]" horizontal ScrollView